skippednote/kashmir/README.md

 - Global Lint
   - `gulp lint`
   - To check styles and scripts for errors and warnings.
-- Patternlab
-  - `gulp patternlab`
-  - To generate Patternlab from files in `components`.
-- Statistics
-  - `gulp stats`
-  - To check the stats of the stylesheets.
 - SVG
   - `gulp svg`
   - To combine multiple SVG files into a single sprite.